ra559/cis106/labs/lab0.md

 ## Question 5
 * Export the markdown file to PDF.
+  * Open command palets (Ctrl, Shift+P)
+  * Type: Markdown: Convert
+  * select the option that converts to HTML

+* Export the markdown file to HTML.
+  * Open command palets (Ctrl, Shift+P)
+  * Type: Markdown
+  * select the option that converts to HTML

 ## Submission
 In blackboard, submit the markdown file and the PDF file.
 Both files are required, if you are missing any of the 2 I will give you 50 points since that is half the work.
+THE HTML FILE IS NOT NEEDED.

 **Late submissions will lose 40 points!**